Deploy Oracle Cloud Native Environment

 • --byo-ca-*: This option uses the previously created CA certificate and key.

-Note: The $HOME variable represents the location where this example is executing the olcnectl certificates generate command.
-However this can be changed to any loction of your choice using the --cert-dir option (see documentation for more details).
+Note: The $HOME variable represents the location where this example executes the olcnectl certificates generate command.
+However, you can change this to any location using the --cert-dir option (see the documentation for more details).

 Bootstrap the Platform API Server

-1. (On ocne-operator) Configure the Platform API Server to use the certificates.
+1. Configure the Platform API Server to use the certificates on the operator node.

 sudo /etc/olcne/bootstrap-olcne.sh \